• ABOUT US

 Technically, this isn’t the same as the Western-style engagement ring, which is given during a proposal.
 But the symbolism remains the same.
 It’s a sign of love and commitment.
 Later, at the white wedding, couples exchange a flat band, symbolizing their lifelong covenant.
 So when you see a married woman in Ghana wearing two rings, one is from the traditional marriage (the ring with the stone) and the other from the white wedding (the flat wedding band).

-If you’re still choosing your wedding rings, you’ll love our post on Gold Wedding Rings in Ghana: Where to Buy & What to Know(ADD LINK)
+If you’re still choosing your wedding rings, you’ll love our post on Gold Wedding Rings in Ghana: Where to Buy & What to Know.

 The Meaning & Symbolism of Engagement Rings